daanx/isocline/readme.md

   for the foreground or background color.
 - `ESC[38;2;`_r_`;`_g_`;`_b_`m`, `ESC[48;2;`_r_`;`_g_`;`_b_`m`:
   on terminals that support it, select any 24-bit RGB color for foreground or background.
-  Set the environment variable `COLORTERM=truecolor` to enable this on capable terminals.

 On Windows the above functionality is implemented using the Windows console API (except if running in the new Windows Terminal which supports these escape